 Additional Academic Credit for Prior Learning Policy Information

 The following restrictions also apply to the awarding of prior learning credits:

-- Credits may be awarded only if the learning experiences fall within the regular curriculum of the College.
+Credits may only be determined and awarded upon the recommendation of appropriately qualified teaching faculty to ensure that the learning experiences fall within the regular applicable course outcomes of the College.

-For more information regarding the CPL Program contact the Credential Evaluations Office at (360) 992-2805 or email@example.com.
+For more information regarding the Academic Credit for Prior Learning Program contact the Credential Evaluations Office at (360) 992-2805 or firstname.lastname@example.org.